-Under no culling pressure was nil, maximum growth rates were very similar for the two populations (Figure 3.3), respectively 1.45 [1.36; 1.55] and 1.52 [1.25; 1.88] for the GB and the FR population.
-It corresponded to an increase of 45% per year and 52% per year, respectively.
-Based on literature, we assumed a maximum survival rate similar for both populations 0.85 [0.7; 1].
-We deduced a maximum recruitment rate of 0.60 [0.42; 0.78] for the GB population and of 0.68 [0.36; 1.06] for the FR population.
+When culling pressure was nil, maximum growth rates were very similar for the two populations (Figure 3.3), respectively 1.45 [1.36; 1.55] and 1.52 [1.25; 1.88] for GB and FR.
+These values correspond to a population increase of 45% and 52% per year, respectively.
+Assuming a maximum adult survival rate of 0.85 [0.7; 1] identical for both populations, we deduced maximum recruitments rates of 0.60 [0.42; 0.78] and 0.68 [0.36; 1.06] respectively for GB and FR.

-Even if a significant part of culled individuals were not aged for some years, the proxies of the culling pressure exhibit significant shifts over time (Figure 5.1).
-This led to consider a high culling pressure period from 2006 onwards with no clear difference between the two populations because the signal was very noisy.
-Even if the culling pressure seemed comparable, the culling strategies differed significantly between the two populations, see Section 2.3.
+Despite low sample sizes of sexed and aged culled individuals, proxies of the culling pressure exhibited significant changes over time (Figure 5.1).
+We thus ranked the culling pressure according to this intensity (high vs low).
+High culling pressure occurred from 2006 onwards in both populations (although the signal was noisy).
+However, despite similar levels of culling pressure, the culling strategies differed significantly between the two populations, see Section 2.3.
 Under high culling pressure, the growth rate dropped to 0.56 [0.53; 0.59] and 0.97 [0.94; 1.00] for the GB and the FR population, respectively, which corresponded to a decrease of 44% per year and 3% per year.
-This result showed that the GB population significantly decreased during the high culling pressure whereas the FR population was stabilized.
+This result showed that the GB population significantly decreased during the high culling pressure, whereas the FR population could just be stabilized.

-Adult survival rate under high culling pressure was 0.44 [0.42; 0.46] and 0.62 [0.59; 0.64] for the GB and FR populations, respectively, when the recruitment rate decreases to 0.13 [0.11; 0.15] and 0.32 [0.29; 0.34], respectively.
-The drop in growth rate of the GB population corresponded to a similar average drop in adult survival rate (-0.41) and in recruitment rate (-0.47).
-The stabilisation of the FR population was caused by a decrease of recruitment rate (-0.36) more than a drop in adult survival (-0.23).
-Overall, vital rates of the GB population were more affected than the FR population.
+Adult survival rate under high culling pressure was 0.44 [0.42; 0.46] and 0.62 [0.59; 0.64] for the GB and FR populations, respectively and recruitment rates decreased to 0.13 [0.11; 0.15] and 0.32 [0.29; 0.34], respectively.
+The resulting drop in growth rate of the GB population corresponded to a similar average drop in adult survival rate (-0.41) and in recruitment rate (-0.47), whereas the stabilisation of the FR population was caused by a more to a decrease of recruitment rate (-0.36) than to a drop in adult survival (-0.23).
+Overall, culling strategy adopted in GB was more effective in affecting both adult survival and recruitment rates than that adopted in FR.

-Figure 3.3: Comparison between average population growth rate under no pressure vs under high culling pressure; the culling effort for the GB population moslty occurred during the prebreeding period, whereas it mostly focused during and after the breeding period for the FR population (see 2.3 for details); the average vital rates during the time period of maximum growth were proxies deduced from literature and estimates of maximum population growth (see 2.2 for details); the vital rates under high culling pressure were average values over a time period observing a consistent culling pressure; bars define the 95% confidence intervals
+Figure 3.3: Effects of culling effort and different culling strategies (GB vs FR) on Ruddy duck average populations growth rates derived from counts and on adult survival and recruitment rates estimated from the “changes in adult sex-ratio population dynamics model”.
+Under high culling pressure; the culling effort for the GB population moslty occurred during the prebreeding period, whereas it mostly focused during and after the breeding period for the FR population (see 2.3 for details).
+Survival and recruitment rates under high culling pressure were averaged over a time-period observing a consistent culling pressure (vertical bars show 95% confidence intervals)

 4 Discussion